-Labor Government deputy leader The Honourable Tanya Plibersek, gave Victoria University’s new high-tech learning and teaching space, the HIVE, a thumbs-up during her visit to VU yesterday.
+Labor Government deputy leader The Honourable Tanya Plibersek, gave Victoria University’s new high-tech learning and teaching space, the HIVE, a thumbs-up during her visit to the VU yesterday.

 After meeting with Vice Chancellor Professor Peter Dawkins AO, the Shadow Minister for Education met with VU students and alumni to hear their stories of how education has opened doors for them.